mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/policies/abi-versioning.md

 For purposes of ABI versioning, we distinguish between the _stable ABI_ and the _unstable ABI_.

-The ABI version number bumped whenever there is a backward incompatible change to the stable ABI as defined below.
+The ABI version number is bumped whenever there is a backward incompatible change to the stable ABI as defined below.

 **IMPORTANT:** Only the stability of the stable ABI is communicated by the ABI version number.
 Backward (in)compatible changes to the unstable ABI are not communicated by the ABI version number.